Judgment Day: Truth vs. Myth

 In John 8:7, we find the incident of the adulterous women.
 As those gathered were ready to stone her, Jesus disarmed them by saying:

-Judgment Day is a period of one thousand years in which each of the descendants of Adam will be judged for how we behave under the Kingdom of God.
+Judgment Day is a period of one thousand years in which each of the descendants of Adam, in their own order, will be judged for how we behave under the Kingdom of God.
 Those who pass that test will receive Eternal Life; those who fail will receive the second Death.

 What does it Matter?